Healthy Homes Assessment Ahuriri

 Ahuriri Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about the interior of the building it is also about the outside.
-You must ensure there is somewhere for surface as well as groundwater to move, and prevent it from getting inside.
-When it is damp and moisture, it is usually the concerns you don’t notice that could be a huge problem, causing damages to your investment and affecting the tenant’s well-being.
+Making sure your rental property is protected from the effects of moisture isn’t just a matter of the inside of the building it is also about the outside.
+You must ensure there is somewhere for surface, rain or ground water and stop it from coming inside.
+When it comes to moisture and damp it is usually what you don’t see that could be a huge problem that can cause the property to suffer and affecting your tenant’s health.

-Rental properties must have effective drainage to eliminate rainwater, storm water and groundwater, with an appropriate outfall or runoff.
-Making sure that water has a proper place to go and that it doesn’t sit beneath buildings is an essential part of keeping your property dry.
+Rental properties require to be equipped with effective drainage to remove storm water, surface water and ground water.
+This includes an appropriate outfall or runoff.
+Making sure that the water has a location to go, and it doesn’t get sucked into buildings is an essential part of keeping your property dry.

-Alongside an irrigation system to stop the ingress of moisture, if your property has an enclosed space between your flooring and ground, a ground moisture barrier must be installed if it’s reasonably practicable to do so.
+Alongside a drainage system to avoid the ingress of moisture, if your rental has an enclosed gap between floorboards and ground, a ground water barrier must be installed if it’s reasonably practicable to do so.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground, in order to block any moisture from the ground from rising into the property.
-It also helps to prevent water damage to the floor insulation.
+A ground moisture barrier is typically a polythene sheet laid over the ground to prevent any moisture in the ground from rising into the structure.
+It also assists in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection